Seristic/github-commit-runner-game/README.md

 To uncover my story, select a path below.
 Each choice will lead you to different insights into my skills and passions, all woven with a thread of pride and purpose:

-- **[Explore My Skill Tree](#my-skill-tree-growth--mastery-🌳✨):** Discover the technologies I've cultivated and continue to grow.
+- **[Explore My Skill Tree](#my-skill-tree-growth--mastery-):** Discover the technologies I've mastered and am currently learning.
-- **[Uncover My Achievements](#my-achievements-milestones-unlocked-🏆🌟):** See the milestones I've reached on my unique coding journey.
+- **[Uncover My Achievements](#my-achievements-milestones-unlocked-):** See the milestones I've reached on my coding journey.
-- **[Dive into My Environmental Projects](#eco-tech--sustainability-initiatives-🌱🌍):** Learn about my dedication to green tech and a sustainable future for all.
+- **[Dive into My Environmental Projects](#environmental-projects-cultivating-change-):** Learn about my dedication to green tech and sustainability.
-- **[Take a Mini-Challenge](#mini-challenge-test-your-logic-🧠🧩):** Test your wits with a quick puzzle, perhaps with a dash of advocacy!
+- **[Take a Mini-Challenge](#mini-challenge-test-your-logic-):** Test your wits with a quick coding puzzle!
-- **[See What I'm Up To Right Now](#my-current-expedition-🎮🎧✨):** View my live coding/listening status.
+- **[See What I'm Up To Right Now](#my-current-expedition-):** View my live coding/listening status.

 ---

-## My Skill Tree: Growth & Mastery 🌳✨
+## My Skill Tree: Growth & Mastery 🌳

-My skills are ever-growing, like a flourishing forest of possibilities.
-Each node represents a technology I've cultivated, reflecting my diverse interests and capabilities.
+My skills are ever-growing, like a flourishing forest.
+Each node represents a technology I've cultivated.
 A vibrant color means I'm actively using or mastering it!

 > _Note: The following is a conceptual skill tree.
 For a visual version, see my portfolio site!_